 Slice mushroom caps.
 Set 1/2 cup mushrooms aside for garnish.
 Melt 2 tablespoons butter in a medium Dutch oven over medium heat.
 Add shallots and mushrooms (except for garnish) and cook, stirring often, until very soft, about 7-8 minutes.
 Add garlic and cook, stirring constantly, for 1 minute.

 Discard bay leaves and thyme then blend well with an immersion blender.
 Once it’s well blended, slowly add three tablespoons of butter, 1 tablespoon at a time, until fully incorporated.
 Continue blending until completely smooth.
-Rinse out pot and pour soup back into it through a fine mesh strainer.
+Rinse out the pot and pour soup back into it through a fine-mesh strainer.
 Season with sea salt and freshly cracked pepper, to taste.

-Heat the oil in a medium saucepan over medium high heat.
+Heat the oil in a medium saucepan over medium-high heat.
 Add the reserved mushrooms to the HOT pan and cook, stirring often, until browned, about 3-4 minutes.
 Add minced shallots and thyme sprigs and toss until fragrant, about 15 seconds.
-Add 2 tablespoons water and the remaining tablespoon of butter.
+Add 2 tablespoons of water and the remaining tablespoon of butter.
 Remove from heat and season with salt and pepper.